celestiaorg/docs/docs/developers/full-stack-modular-development-guide.md

 This guide will introduce you to
 [modular blockchains](../concepts/how-celestia-works/introduction.md) like
-Celestia, explain their benefits, and show you how to build a full stack modular dapp with React, Vite, RainbowKit, Celestia, and Foundry.
+Celestia, explain their benefits, and show you how to build a full stack modular dapp with React, Vite, RainbowKit, Celestia, [OP Stack](../intro-to-op-stack), and Foundry.

 Current blockchain architectures are not scalable and face challenges around accessibility.
 In order for blockchains and web3 to reach mass